kos26/CrimeAnalysis/README.md

 ## DATA-PRE-PROCESSING

 [Data Acquisition and Per-Processing Report]
-- Acquire Twitter API credentials<li>
+- Acquire Twitter API credentials
-- Decide on the interested timeframe (May, Sept., Oct., Nov.)<li>
+- Decide on the interested timeframe (May, Sept., Oct., Nov.)
-- Build a hydrator to hydrate the COVID-19 Twitter dataset from the timeframe<li>
+- Build a hydrator to hydrate the COVID-19 Twitter dataset from the timeframe
-- Filter the text of each tweets with keywords related to education: “teach”, “educat”, “school”, “student”, “university”, “college”<li>
+- Filter the text of each tweets with keywords related to education: “teach”, “educat”, “school”, “student”, “university”, “college”
 - Develop modules to allow user interactions:
 To download filtered dataset locally as their own structured database for further analysis<br>
 To input their own keywords and timeframe to filter the original covid-19 Twitter dataset<br>